lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     Figure: Evolution of the density of water with time.
 The density :math:`\rho` reaches
     a plateau after :math:`\approx 10\,\text{ps}`.

+.. admonition:: Insufficient simulation duration
+    :class: info

+    A duration of :math:`20~\text{ps}` is not sufficient to reach the actual equilibrium density.
+    Increase this duration to at least :math:`500~\text{ps}` to obtain a density value that is comparable with the values given in Ref. :cite:`wu2006flexible`.

 ..  container:: justify